 The College of Art and Design offers state-of-the-art photography labs that allow students to match their work with their artistic vision.

-Photography facilities—labs, classrooms, shooting studio, and equipment lockup—are located in the lower level of 700 Beacon Street in Boston.
+Photography facilities—labs, classrooms, shooting studio, and equipment lockup—are located in the lower level of the Lunder Arts Center, 1801 Massachusetts Avenue, Cambridge, MA.

 A dedicated Alternative Process darkroom with a large sink and ample counter space allows students to explore a large variety of historical processes such as Cyanotype, Vandyke, Gum Bichromate, and Platinum/Palladium.
 Advanced students also work in wet plate Collodian under direct faculty guidance.